 Despite its small size, a favicon is a great tool for helping users locate your website in those moments when one too many tabs are open.
 It will also contribute to your website’s branding by presenting your logo in an extra location, and its sharp appearance adds a measure of professionalism to your website design.

 Pro tip: What would artists like Leonardo da Vinci have to say about how to design a website?
 A lot, we imagine.
 Some of the same rules that governed art and design for centuries are also applicable to the internet.
-From balance to symmetry, discover how the 7 fundamental principles of design can be applied to websites.
+From balance to symmetry, discover how the principles of design can be applied to websites.